fieldnation/fieldnation-sdk-php/README.md

 ## Usage
-The key concept to successfully integrating with Field Nation is describing how your business objects become Field Nation objects,.
+The key concept to successfully integrating with Field Nation is describing how your business objects become Field Nation objects.
 We provide interfaces for describing how your data can be created on Field Nation.

 ### Authentication